gblancogarcia/GBInfiniteScrollView/README.md

 CocoaPods is the recommended way to add `GBInfiniteScrollView` to your project.

 1. Download the `GBInfiniteScrollView.podspec` file and place it in your project folder.
 2. Add a pod entry for `GBInfiniteScrollView` to your Podfile.
+Here's an [example](https://github.com/gblancogarcia/GBInfiniteScrollView/blob/master/Podfile).
 3. Install the pod(s) by running `pod install`.
 4. Include `GBInfiniteScrollView` wherever you need it with `#import <GBInfiniteScrollView/GBInfiniteScrollView.h>`.